NelsonMALGAS/Dynamic_Web_Apps/README.md

 # DWA07

-This is the further modification of DWA06 so that is meets the SOLID Pronciples standards
+This is the further modification of DWA06 so that is meets the SOLID Principles standards.